 All week, we're bringing you stories of the inspiring individuals and charities that will also be attending the National Diversity Awards.

 Accessible Arts and Media, a charity based in York, which has brought inclusion and diversity to the fore for 37 years, will find out if the have won the Community Organisation Award for Multi-Strand at the event in Liverpool.
-You can find out more about their story here.

 Watch more videos from our Point of View series: